-Microsoft365DSC is build on top of the PowerShell Desired State Configuration framework.
-Before you get started with Microsoft365DSC, it is therefore important to know the basics and best practices of PowerShell Desired State Configuration (DSC).
-Here a small introduction into PowerShell DSC:
+Microsoft365DSC is built on top of the PowerShell Desired State Configuration framework.
+Therefore, before you get started with Microsoft365DSC, it is important to know the basics and best practices of PowerShell Desired State Configuration (DSC).
+Here is a small introduction to PowerShell DSC:

 PowerShell DSC is a declarative approach for configuring servers and environments.
 It is based on the Open Management Infrastructure (implemented in Windows as WMI).
-PowerShell offers a way to declare a desired state in PowerShell syntax, compile this to a so called MOF file and publish that to a target machine.
+PowerShell offers a way to declare a desired state in PowerShell syntax, compile this to what's known as a MOF (Managed Object Framework) file, and publish that to a target machine.

-On that target machine the Local Configuration Manager will to the heavy lifting and make sure you server gets into the desired state, it is detected when the server deviates from the desired state or even automatically corrected back to the desired state.
+On that target machine the LCM (Local Configuration Manager) will do the heavy lifting and make sure your server gets into the desired state, detects when the server deviates from the desired state or even automatically corrects and brings the server back to its desired state.